gabomartini/Azure-Monitor-and-Alerts/README.md

 ## Task 5: Use Azure Monitor log queries.
 In this task, you will use Azure Monitor to query the data captured from the virtual machine.

-1. In the Azure portal, search for and select Monitor blade, click "Logs".
+1. In the Azure portal, search for and select Monitor blade, then click "Logs".
 2. Select a scope, your Resource group, and select "Apply".

 <p align="center">